kfurlani/furlani_k_SVGIcons/README.md

 ## About

 These nature icons are all about fun and colour!
 Elevate any of your projects by choosing our unique designs.
-We have:
+Our designs feature exciting CSS transitions.
+We have the following option:
 - Sun :sunny:
 - Moon :crescent_moon:
 - Stars :star: